Caraveo/solai/README.md

-# Solai - Your Smart CLI Assistant
+# x - Your Smart CLI Assistant

-Solai is an AI-powered command-line interface assistant that helps you find and execute the right commands for your tasks.
+x is an AI-powered command-line interface assistant that helps you find and execute the right commands for your tasks.
 It supports local AI (via Msty Studio or MLX) and cloud AI (OpenAI) to convert natural language queries into system commands, with built-in safety confirmations and OS-specific command generation.

 It came in a dream.
 "Thank you for this gift."